 - Web based user interface or APP

 - Mobile APPS

 All these applications are named OLTP applications.
-(On-line Transactional Processing)
+(On-line Transnational Processing)

 Sometimes a data-centric application has a role of backup or history.
 In this case the database in an OLAP database or on-line Analytical Processing Applications.
 These kind of applications are becoming obsolete and are replaced by Big Data Analytic applications.